 Non-Academic Complaints: refers to incidents of unprofessional behavior and other complaints that are not of an academic grade concern.
 Contact the department chair or academic dean for assistance.

 Non-Academic Complaints: refers to incidents of unprofessional behavior and other complaints that are not of an academic grade concern.
 Contact the program director or graduate dean for assistance.

 Criminal Activity: Complaints involving matters of a criminal nature, such as assault, battery, and theft should be directed to the Department of Safety at 717-691-6005 (off campus) or ext.
 6005 (on-campus).
 I NEED TO REPORT

-If a resolution cannot be reached following the College’s Student Complaint Resolution processes as described previous:
+If a resolution cannot be reached following the University’s Student Complaint Resolution processes as described previous:

 Students residing in Pennsylvania: In the unlikely event that an issue cannot be resolved through the institutional complaint process, students residing in Pennsylvania should contact the Pennsylvania Department of Education, the applicable agency for oversight in resolving complaints.